 Regardless of what your fitness goals may be, aerobic capacity is an important metric to focus on.
 It determines how well your body can utilize oxygen.
 Simply put, the better the aerobic capacity, the longer you will be able to sustain exercises.
 Aerobic training not only helps achieve peak fitness but also improves cardiac health and respiratory functions.
-An individual’s genetic makeup can determine up to 50% of their aerobic capacity by influencing factors such as antioxidant production, heart functioning, etc. The analysis of such genes and their variants can give a clearer idea of the kind of training you need to take on to achieve maximum results.
+An individual’s genetic makeup can determine up to 50% of their aerobic capacity by influencing factors such as antioxidant production, heart function, etc. The analysis of such genes and their variants can give a clearer idea of the kind of training you need to take on to achieve maximum results.

 Aerobic Capacity: How do you define it